Untitled design (9).jpg

 Gloria Estefan: Mi Tierra

 In commemoration of the United States’ Semiquincentennial, Cantus offers Land that I Love – a concert program exploring what it means to celebrate a national identity encompassing cultures from around the globe.
 Alongside our Indigenous peoples, we are a nation of immigrants.
 Land that I Love honors that diversity with captivating music by composers carrying their own immigrant stories.
-These composers are as wide-ranging and multi-faceted as the music they create, from Saunder Choi and Chen Yi to Gloria Estefan and Bob Marley.
+These composers are as wide-ranging and multi-faceted as the music they create, from Saunder Choi and Chen Yi to Gloria Estefan and Gaby Moreno.
 “A nation’s culture resides within the hearts and in the soul of its people” (M. Gandhi), and there can be no clearer means to express that collective heart and soul than through music.

-PROGRAM II – WANTING MEMORIES (FALL 2025)
+PROGRAM II – WANTING MEMORIES

 Bob Thiele, George David Weiss: What a Wonderful World